TheIonius/Study-Session-Extension/README.md

 2. Set your blocked websites
 3. Start a 25-minute study session
 4. The extension will block distracting sites until the timer ends

+Questions, Comments?
+I would love to hear your feedback <3 🐾